 First Baptist Church in downtown Clarksville offers Tour of Trees, a display of more than 30 designed trees.
 Each tree is adorned with ornaments, ribbons, and toppers, and tells the story of Christ through decoration, song, and scripture.
 A Patriotic tree is also designed to honor military veterans.
 The exhibit is free to the public beginning Monday, December 4 and is open Monday, Wednesday, and Friday in December until Christmas from 10:00 a.m. – 1:00 p.m.

 Part of what makes the Christmas special season at the Customs House Museum & Cultural Center is Noel Night.
 This year on December 7, the evening of festivities includes refreshments and special sales at Seasons: The Museum Store.
 Find one-of-a-kind words from local and regional artisans, such as jewelry, pottery, art, toys, and other items perfect for the holidays.
 See more about museum exhibits at www.customshousemuseum.org.

-Learn what Clarksville looked like during the Civil War at Christmas in Occupied Clarksville at Fort Defiance Interpretive Center on Saturday, December 9 from 4:00-6:00p.m.
-Visitors will be able to step back in time to see period decorations, visit with a 19th century Santa, and enjoy eggnog, cakes and caroling.
+Learn what Clarksville looked like during the Civil War at Christmas in Occupied Clarksville at Fort Defiance Interpretive Center on Saturday, December 9 from 4:00-6:00 p.m.
+Visitors will be able to step back in time to see period decorations, visit a 19th-century Santa, and enjoy eggnog, cakes, and caroling.
 For details visit www.cityofclarksville.com.

 If you’d simply like to sit back and enjoy the sites, our local restaurants have a picture-perfect seat for you.
 Enjoy a fresh-from-scratch meal or local brew and enjoy the view of illumination.
 Start planning your holiday getaway at www.visitclarksvilletn.com.